leo-lox/camelus/README.md

 # Social Network App
 ## Camelus
+## User interface documentation
 **Documentation Overview**
 1. Intro
 2. Design System
 3. UI structure
+4. Architecture
-4. Component Documentation
+5. Component Documentation
-5. Navigation and routing
+6. Navigation and routing
-6.
 7.
-8.
+8. How to setup and start
+9.

 ## 1. Introduction
 Welcome to our social network app!
 This mobile application connects users, enabling them to share posts, engage with content and interact securely.
 Unlike traditional networks, this app leverages the Nostr protocol for decentralized data storage, enhancing privacy and resilience by distributing data across a network rather than central servers.